ericwbailey/ericwbailey.website/source/published/all-the-user-facing-states.md

 ### Current

-A Current element represents an active page, view, or step in a series of pages, views, or steps.
+A Current element represents an active page, view, or step in a series of pages, views, or steps (thanks to  Vernon Fowler).

 ### Collapsed